jtkovacs/jtkovacs.github.io/REFS/TOCS/interfaces_TOC.md

 # Types of interfaces

-## Reporting
+## Reporting dashboards

-Source: Eckerson, W., & Hammond, M. (2011).
-Visual reporting and analysis.
-TDWI Best Practices Report.
-TDWI, Chatsworth.
-Retrieved from http://www.smartanalytics.com.au/pdf/Advizor-TDWI_VisualReportingandAnalysisReport.pdf

-- **Focus on requirements first:** Focus first on what information users need and how they plan to use the dashboard, rather than how they want to view the data it contains.
-- **Deliver high-quality data:** Populate the visual environment with high-quality data, or even the prettiest pictures won’t have any value for users.
+A summary of best practies from Eckerson and Hammond (2011):

+- Focus on:
+    - User needs
+    - Actions! not views
+        - Actions that require data
+        - Actions that data could suggest
+    - Data quality
+- Methods and workflow:
-- **Prototype:** Get user feedback on the data and design before rolling into production.
+    - Get user feedback on prototypes
-- **Know your users:** Different types of users---executives, managers, power users, and front-line workers---have different visualization requirements.
-- **Recruit design experts:** Don’t attempt visual design without an expert to guide you.
-- **Iterate: ** You’ll never create the perfect design the first time, and needs and preferences change.
-So iterate continuously to improve and adapt your designs.
-- **Less is more:** Don’t clutter your displays with useless decoration or other content that obscures the most important messages that the data needs to convey.
+    - Plan to interate continuously
+        - E.g., add more complexity as users become fluent
+    - Create and use templates (for designer-helpful efficiency and user-friendly consistency)
+- Design principles:
+    - Group related elements, maybe using tabs
+    - Balance visual sparsity and information density, both desirable
-- **Zero to three:** Ideally, users should be able to view all pertinent data at a glance without clicking.
-Then, they should be able to view details of any top-level metric in three clicks or fewer.
+    - "Ideally, users should be able to view all pertinent data at a glance without clicking.
+Then, they should be able to view details of any top-level metric in three clicks or fewer."
-- **Balance sparsity and density:** Good visuals are sparse, showing only what’s necessary.
-Yet they are also dense, showing all information necessary.
-Balancing sparsity and density is an art.
-- **Group related elements:** One way to balance sparsity and density is to use tabs to group related data.
-- **Evolution:** Visual preferences change over time and as users become more familiar with the data and the visual environment.
-As a rule, design visual displays to be sparse at the start and then become denser over time.
-- **Leverage templates:** Create a standard look and feel with standard graph types, fonts, labels, and colors.
-Using templates is a great way to improve usability.
+    - Keep data, not decorative elements, at the forefront

 ## Interaction